Primal-dual and dual-fitting analysis of online scheduling algorithms for generalized flow-time problems

-In this paper, we avoid the use of the standard transformation from fractional to integral GFP.
-However, we always consider the fractional objective as a lower bound for the integral one.
+In this paper, we avoid the use of the ``black-box'' transformation (see for example \cite{BecchettiLeonardi06:Online-weighted,ImMoseley11:A-tutorial-on-amortized}) from fractional to integral GFP.
+However, we also consider the fractional objective of GFP as a lower bound for the integral one.
 Specifically, we will prove the performance of an algorithm by comparing its integral objective to that of a feasible dual solution $(D)$.
-Note that by weak duality the latter is upper-bounded by the optimal solution of $(P)$, which is a lower bound of the optimum solution for integral~GFP.
+Note that by weak duality the latter is upper-bounded by the optimal solution of $(P)$, which equals to the optimal solution for fractional~GFP and hence it is a lower bound of the optimum solution for integral~GFP.

 Moreover, we will analyze algorithms that are $\alpha$-speed $\beta$-competitive.
 In other words, we compare the performance of our algorithm to an offline optimum with speed $1/\alpha$ ($\alpha, \beta>1$).
 In turn, the cost of this offline optimum is the objective of a variant of $(P)$ in which constraints~(\ref{LP2}) are replaced by constraints $\sum_{j \in \mathcal{J}} x_j(t) \leq 1/\alpha$ for all $t \geq 0$.
 The corresponding dual is the same as $(D)$, with the only difference that the objective is equal to $\sum_{j \in \mathcal{J}} \lambda_j p_j - \frac{1}{\alpha}\int_0^{\infty} \gamma(t) dt$.
 We denote these modified primal and dual LP's by $(P_\alpha)$ and $(D_\alpha)$, respectively.
 In order to prove that the algorithm is $\alpha$-speed $\beta$-competitive, it will then be sufficient to show that there is a feasible dual solution to $(D_\alpha)$ for which the algorithm's cost is at most $\beta$ times the objective of the solution.